AnnMarieW/HelloDash/README.md

 4) An extended description of your app.
 This will be displayed in a dcc.Markdown component, so feel free to include any compatible Markdown formatting and links etc.

-The Component Gallery shows how all the components look with different themes.
-It also shows how to use the `style` and `className` properties and custom CSS to fine tune your design.

-This app is still a work in progress.
-If you have any design tips you would like to share, please open an issue, and I'll add it to the app!

 See this app at https://hellodash.pythonanywhere.com/